nidhinmk/data-analyst/README.md

     ![7_SystemStorage](https://github.com/user-attachments/assets/8aba2b50-6b65-4898-8c2c-ec8547e35320)

-# Project 3: Data Analytic Platform Implementation
+# Project 3: Data Analytic Platform Implementation for The City of Vancouver

+- Project Description

+  In this context, the implementation of a Data Analytic Platform (DAP) is the appropriate way to enrich the data, protect, governance and do observance on the data for the city of
+  Vancouver.

 - Data Enriching

   The process of enhancing existing information by adding missing or incomplete data is termed Data Enriching.
-Usually, this process is achieved by making use of external sources (Science
-  Direct, 2013).
-As can be seen from the below figure, the database used to store the data is cov-gov-datacatalog-nmk.
+Usually, this process is achieved by making use of external sources.
+As can be seen from the below figure, the database used to store the data is _cov-gov-datacatalog-nmk_.
 This is a structured data model, and data is stored in rows and columns.
 The dataset used is Employee remuneration and expenses, who earns over $75,000 and is generated and owned by the City of Vancouver.
 Using AWS’s Athena, we have created an SQL query to calculate the maximum remuneration of employees who are from the Finance and Planning department.
 It can be clearly seen that the maximum remuneration under this category is
   $3,216,76.16.
 This data will be further used for reporting purposes and the insights learned from this can be used to make informed decisions in a swift manner.